First Time Registration Form

 Riders may use wheelchairs, canes, walkers, and other common mobility devices on the Busses.

-Wheelchairs must be equipped with four anchoring devices for secure attachment to paratransit vehicle floor.
+Wheelchairs must be equipped with four points for secure attachment to paratransit vehicle floor.

 Drivers cannot transport mobility devices that are broken or damaged to the extent that they pose an immediate safety threat.